 - How much does it cost?

-The Make Move Jam clubs will meet one or two times a week and cost $20-30 per Season.
+The Make Move Jam clubs will meet one or two times a week and cost $50 per Season.
 Seasons start in October, January, and April.
-Session one will run 5 weeks and the other two will run 8 weeks.
+There may be other short programs in the early evenings and Saturdays for families to participate in together that will be billed on a case by case basis.

-- What if my child’s sibling is in the other building?
+- What if my child’s sibling is in another program or at the other building?